-We started travelling with hand luggage only recently: when airlines made it more expensive to check in your bags.
-This is one of the advantages of travelling with hand luggage beside no waiting at the check-in desk or at the baggage claim and less chance of arriving at your destination without any bags.
+We started traveling with hand luggage only recently: when airlines made it more expensive to check in your bags.
+This is one of the advantages of traveling with hand luggage besides no waiting at the check-in desk or at the baggage claim and less chance of arriving at your destination without any bags.

 But there are of course other rules for checked luggage compared to hand luggage: you don’t get to take anything you want into the cabin.
 There aren’t only rules about what can and cannot be in your hand luggage, but you also have to make sure that your hand luggage has the right size and weight.
 If your hand luggage doesn’t meet the size and weight requirements, you risk to check in your bag after all, and you still have to pay.
 Not all airlines have the same rules for hand luggage sizes.
 To make it easy for you, there is a table with an overview of the specific hand luggage sizes and weights for different airlines.
 This makes sure you are leaving for the airport well prepared!

 Hand luggage size

 Like mentioned before, the rules for hand luggage size can vary between different airlines.
 One airline allows for bigger luggage compared to other airlines, and sometimes you can take an extra personal item like a handbag, camera bag or laptop.
 Here is an overview of the hand luggage sizes for different airlines.

 |Airline||Hand luggage size (in cm)||Hand luggage weight (in kg)||Personal item?|